Muxelchen/Roomies/docs/CONTRIBUTING.md

-# Contributing to HouseHero
+# Contributing to Roomies

-Thank you for your interest in contributing to HouseHero!
+Thank you for your interest in contributing to Roomies!
 This document provides guidelines and information for contributors.

-## 🎯 Project Overview
+## About Roomies

-HouseHero is a comprehensive iOS household management app built with SwiftUI and Core Data.
-We welcome contributions that improve functionality, performance, security, and user experience.
+Roomies is a vibrant, gamified iOS household management app featuring "Not Boring Apps" design with 3D effects, fluid animations, and delightful micro-interactions.
+We welcome contributions that improve functionality, performance, user experience, and visual appeal.

 ## 🚀 Getting Started